lmgmiranda/data-analyst-take-home-test/README.md

 #### Install Docker

+[Docker](https://en.wikipedia.org/wiki/Docker_%28software%29) is a tool that can package an application and its dependencies in a virtual container.

+We use it to make sure that our Data Analysts and Scientists don't have to worry about the environment, this way:

+* They will have a machine ready
+* With Python 3.6 installed
+* And all the necessary packages, with dependencies managed for them.

-Make sure you have [Docker installed](https://docs.docker.com/engine/installation/).
+Just make sure you have Docker installed, if you don't please [install it now](https://docs.docker.com/engine/installation/).

-#### Credentials
+#### Credentials using `python-dotenv`

+Python's `dotenv` is used to read key, value pairs from a `.env` file and add them as environment variables.

+These environment variables can than be used in your code.

+To set this up:

-Create a file called `.env` in the `/config` directory.
+1. Create a file called `.env` in the `/config` directory

-Copy the contents of the sample `.env.dist` under `/config` but write the credentials instead of the empty `""`.
+2. Copy the contents of the sample `.env.dist` under `/config` to the new `.env` file you just created
+3. Write the credentials instead of `""`.

-You will receive the credentials via email.
+You will receive all the credentials via email.

 #### Run